Best Probiotic Supplements 2026

 Bifidobacterium lactis BB-12 ✅ Strong Increases bowel movement frequency

-Bifidobacterium longum BB536 ✅ Strong Improves stool consistency
+Bifidobacterium longum BB536 ✅ Strong Improves stool consistency and regularity

-Bifidobacterium breve BR3 ✅ Good Supports regularity
+Bifidobacterium breve BR3 ✅ Good Supports overall digestive regularity

 9 Best Probiotic Supplements for Constipation — Detailed Reviews